 Where to stay in Menaggio

-The bright, clean Hotel Garni Corona is located in the heart of Menaggio just steps from the shores of Lake Como.
+Hotel Garni Corona: The bright, clean Hotel Garni Corona is located in the heart of Menaggio just steps from the shores of Lake Como.
 Rooms are chic and comfortable and the private balconies offer wonderful views of the town and surrounding landscapes.
+Click here for more information and to check the latest prices.

-Villa Navalia is a luxurious property offering deluxe, self-catering apartments with expansive terraces, perfect for dining al fresco in summer!
+Villa Navalia: Villa Navalia is a luxurious property offering deluxe, self-catering apartments with expansive terraces, perfect for dining al fresco in summer!
 Furnishings are comfortable and modern throughout and each villa boasts a private hot tub from which to enjoy the view.
+Click here for more information and to check the latest prices.

 This small and quirky town is situated very near to some of Lake Como’s major towns, such as Como and Tremezzo, making it a great stop-over point to explore.
 The town of Argegno is beautifully old and historic, with small and narrow stairways and little alleyways and side-streets that seem so intriguing and enticing to follow.